In-Progress-M-Russo/CarND-P7-Path-Planning/Path_Planning_writeup.md

 `LCL` | Lane Change to the Left
 `LCR` | Lane Change to the Right

+* At every sampling instant the trajectories for all the possble states are generated and a cost function is associated to enable a transition.
+This is contained in the `implementNextTrajectory` method ([`vehicle.cpp`](/src/vehicle.cpp), lines 180-398).
 * The transition between the states id regulated by cost function that will privilege KL with respect to LCL with respect to LCR.
 * Stayning in a lane will be penalised if a reduction in speed is needed; lane changes will be penalised if there is a risk of collision.
 * The risk of collision in case of lane change is evaluated calculating the distance between the points of a lane change trajectory and the projected trajectories for the non-Ego vehicles.
 These distance is then compared to a reference distance that depends on the speed of the Ego vehicle, being 10 meters when the vehicle is at the reference speed of 49.5 MPH.
-See, for example, the LCL use case in the `implementNextTrajectory` method in [`vehicle.cpp`](./src/vehicle.cpp), lines 154-155:
+See, for example, the LCL use case in the `implementNextTrajectory` method in [`vehicle.cpp`](./src/vehicle.cpp), lines 265-266:

 ```sh
      // Reference distance calculated as a function of the velocity of the Ego vehicle (r_vel)